-The new Skoda Superb is Skoda’s flagship, famous for offering class-leading rear legroom and Volkswagen levels of build quality for less than the cost of an equivalent Passat, Ford Mondeo or Mazda 6 saloon.
+The new Skoda Superb offers class-leading rear legroom and Volkswagen levels of build quality for less than the cost of an equivalent Passat, or Ford Mondeo.
+The Passat has a nicer interior, though, and the Mondeo is more fun to drive.

-The DNA is evident in the Superb’s angular headlight design and beak-like grille, while strong creases down the flanks (and tapered rear doors) help it look sleeker than a car with the Superb’s proportions really should.
+The Skoda Superb’s angular headlight design and beak-like grille, strong creases down the flanks (and tapered rear doors) help it look sleeker than a car with the Superb’s dimensions really should.

-Underneath that body, you’ll find the Superb is underpinned by Volkswagen’s MLB platform – a stretched version of the Golf’s structure – and, despite being longer, wider and taller than the model it replaces, extensive use of high-strength steel means it is up to 75kg lighter.
+Underneath that body, you’ll find the Skoda Superb is longer, wider and taller than the model it replaces, yet with the extensive use of high-strength steel means it is up to 75kg lighter.

 Even basic cars come with an impressive level of equipment that includes 16-inch alloy wheels, DAB radio and a five-inch touchscreen.
 All other models get automatic emergency braking and active cruise control.